ariG23498/ariG23498.github.io/_posts/2020-07-09-Similarity-of-neuron-activations-between-similar-classes.md

 > (60000, 28, 28)

+There are `60,000` images in the data-set.
+There are 10 classes as mentioned below.
+Each of the class has `6,000` samples.
+The images are 28x28 pixels and have `1 channel`. `1 channel`  refers to the fact that each and every image has only the `gray channel` to express its colour.

-# The DataSet
+# The Data-set
 Let us see the data and get familiar with it.
+The `10` classes in the `F-MNIST` data-set are as follows:
 0. T-shirt/top
 1. Trouser
 2. Pullover